-How often should businesses mail their subscribers?
-New research reveals the average number of monthly contacts.
+Chart of the Day: How often should businesses mail their subscribers?
+Research reveals the average number of monthly contacts.

-Choosing the best frequency for sending email emails is challenging since we are looking to maximise response, but avoid 'over-mailing' which can lead to unacceptable levels of unsubscribes and an increase in inactive - our audience may feel they are being spammed.
+Choosing the best frequency for sending email emails is challenging since we are looking to maximise response, but avoid 'over-mailing' which can lead to unacceptable levels of unsubscribes and an increase in inactives since our audience may feel they are being spammed.
 Even if they don't unsubscribe they will become "emotionally unsubscribed".
-Worse still, with overmailing, the business may have delivery problems and messages aren't getting through to the inbox at all.
+Worse still, with overmailing, the business may have email delivery problems and messages aren't getting through to the inbox at all.

 On the other hand, with 'under-mailing', opportunities to explain the proposition and promotions or to get the right product in front of the right subscriber and sales may be lost.

-The DMA's National Email Client Report 2016 now known as the 'Marketer Email tracker' shows us that, generally, there is a trend over the past three years companies are contacting individuals less on a monthly basis.
+The DMA's National Email Client Report 2016 now known as the 'Marketer Email tracker' shows us that, generally, there is a trend over the past four years where companies are contacting individuals less on a monthly basis.
 Email Marketers look to be becoming more strategic in their approach, recognising that content needs to be relevant and are moving more towards behavioural and triggered based marketing, rather than programmatic timed campaigns.
 It's very apparent that irrelevant, low quality emails can damage a brand and increase the number of unsubscribes.

-The research from the DMA highlights that 21% of companies are still sending 4-5 emails a month to their contacts, 8% 6-8 times and 8% more than 8 times a month.
+The research from the DMA highlights that 17% of companies are still sending 4-5 emails a month to their contacts, 8% 6-8 times and 8% more than 8 times a month.

 Of course, this data is cross-sector, so we would expect some types of businesses such as retailers and publishers to email at least weekly, possibly daily.
 The research also doesn't show the effect of lifecycle emails like welcome emails, personalisation, and dynamic content which can help make content more relevant and contextual, but can increase email frequency for subscribers showing content.

 Q. What is the best email frequency to maximise response?